alanmitchell/bmon/docs/source/multi-building-charts.rst

 in kW for the building.
 So, the prerequisites for this chart type are satisfied.

-Here are Multi-Building Chart inputs that created the above chart:
+Here are the Multi-Building Chart inputs that created the chart above:

 .. image:: /_static/energy_use_inputs.png